-Dental emergency dentistry is fast becoming an important part of the everyday routine of many people, including dentists.
-Dentists perform emergency dental care in order to offer immediate pain relief or temporary relief of swelling or acute pain in your mouth.
+Dental emergency dentistry is fast becoming an important part of many people's everyday routine, including dentists.
+Dentists perform emergency dental care to offer immediate pain relief or temporary relief of swelling or acute pain in your mouth.
 During an emergency dental appointment, you can:

-An emergency dentist St Petersburg FL are required to give emergency treatment regardless of the reason for the emergency.
+An emergency dentist in St Petersburg, FL, must give emergency treatment regardless of the reason for the emergency.
 Dental emergencies are categorized as emergency oral problems or EDPS.
 EDPS include tooth extraction and gum and bone grafts.
 Emergency oral problems can happen to anyone at any age and for any reason, so if you suspect that you have an emergency, do not hesitate to contact your dentist immediately.

 Some examples of emergency dental issues include tooth extraction (involving dental extraction) and gum surgery.
 Both of these emergency dental procedures are usually done under the guidance of an anesthesia-trained emergency dentist.
 If you have an issue that may require emergency dentistry, discuss the options with your dentist before you schedule your first appointment.